 Describing the conduct of fair, impartial, and valid elections including a referendum election

 This council of twenty-one members, appointed by Governor Waiheʻe, visited communities in Hawaiʻi and in America, to obtain opinions on how to proceed with self-governance.
 HSAC concluded it could not counsel the legislature on that matter because HSAC was not the representative voice of the native Hawaiian people.
-Instead, the council suggested that a plebiscite be called, asking the native Hawaiian population whether an election of delegates should be held to propose a form of native Hawaiian governance?
+Instead, the council suggested that a plebiscite be called, asking the native Hawaiian population whether an election of delegates should be held to propose a form of native Hawaiian governance.
 The legislature adopted the recommendations and appointed the HSAC commission members to the Native Hawaiian Elections Commission to conduct this native Hawaiian vote.

 Native Hawaiians of any citizenship or residence were eligible to register in the “Native Hawaiian Vote.”
-Current or prior criminal convictions, or incarceration were no basis for denial from voting.
+Current or prior criminal convictions, or incarceration, were no basis for denial from voting.
 The only limitation was an age requirement of eighteen years by September 2, 1996, the scheduled date for the results to be announced.

 In July 1996, 81,598 ballots were sent throughout the world, asking, “Shall the Hawaiian people elect delegates to propose a Native Hawaiian government?”
 Discounting for returned mail, deceased addressees, and ballots returned by non-Hawaiians, the list was reduced to 81,507.
 Of that, 30,783 valid, signed ballot envelopes with ballots were returned, constituting 38 percent of the list.
 Of the resulting list, 2 percent were disqualified because of the failure to affirm their qualification to vote, and 360 ballots were disqualified due to torn stubs or empty secret ballot envelopes.
 The League of Women Voters did the final tally and reported that 30,423 (37 percent) of the ballots were counted, of which 22,294 (73.28 percent) voted YES, and 8,129 (26.72 percent) voted NO.

+Genesis of the Native Hawaiian Convention

 Following the approval of the majority of the ballots counted, an election of delegates was held.
 Candidates ran for delegate positions from places in which they lived in Hawai`I, divided into areas called moku.
 Continental U.S.A. also had set aside delegates from that area.
-The Native Hawaiian Convention (hereafter NHC), also known as the Aha Hawaiʻi ʻŌiwi, was convened on July 1, 1999.
+The Native Hawaiian Convention (hereafter NHC), also known as the ʻAha Hawaiʻi ʻŌiwi, was convened on July 1, 1999.

 Elected delegates to the Native Hawaiian Convention